Frequently Asked Questions

 A setback is the minimum distance a structure is required to be located from the property line, road right of way, lake, river, stream, etc.

-A land use permit is needed for any addition to an existing structure, a new structure of 100 square feet in size or more (including sheds and decks), or the disturbance of 100 square feet or more of earth.
+A land use permit is needed for a change of use, any addition to an existing structure, a new structure of 100 square feet in size or more (including sheds and decks), or the disturbance of 100 square feet or more of earth.
+Please give us a call so we may guide you through the process.